mmikusx/Web-app-project/README.md

 ### UserController
 - `register` - registration of a new user
 - `login` - user login
+- `userNovels` - retrieves a list of novels uploaded by the user

 ### ChapterController
 - `index` - retrieves a list of chapters for a given novel